STEMin3D/STEMin3D/Scripts/Assets/Unity/Functions/Orbital Path/Orbital Curve/ReadMe.md

  - Change the `Eccentrcity` to change how circular the path is.
  - Change the `Inclination` to change the tilt of the path.
  - Change the XYZ values of the `Offset` variable to change the center of the path.
- - To change the color of the path, create a new material with the prefered color and replace the `Blue` material with your own.
+ - To change the color of the curve, create a new material with the prefered color and replace the `Blue` material with your own.
+ - To change the width of the curve, grab the node located in the "Positions" section of the `Line Renderer` component and move it up or down.